MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-concepts/map-icons.md

 ---
-title: "Map Icons | Microsoft Docs" ms.author: "pablocan"
+title: Map Icons | Microsoft Docs
+description: Describes icons's utility, outlines how to display icons on the map, and provides additional references. ms.author: pablocan
 ---

 # Icons